Today is Earth Day, but this Earth Day is unlike ever before.

 3. Commit to personal offsets

-Consider offsetting your personal carbon footprint through partners like Offset Earth and fellow B Corp, tentree.
+Consider offsetting your personal carbon footprint through partners like Ecologi and fellow B Corp, tentree.

 Having a positive impact on the climate has never been so easy.
-When you subscribe to Offset Earth, your money goes straight into emission-reducing projects in places like Madagascar, Malawi, India and Kenya.
+When you subscribe to Ecologi, your money goes straight into emission-reducing projects in places like Madagascar, Malawi, India and Kenya.

-As an added bonus, for every tree planted through Offset Earth, Intrepid will plant one too.
+As an added bonus, for every tree planted through Ecologi, Intrepid will plant one too.
 So you’re doubling your own reforestation efforts – all for less than the price of one latte per week.